palantir/atlasdb/docs/source/overview/getting_started.rst

       eval $(docker-machine env atlas)

-   These environment variables need to be always set before running the tests.
+   These environment variables need to be always set before running the tests through `gradle`, or set manually as environment variables for the launch configurations in any IDE.

 Depending on Published Artifacts
 ================================